gamblevore/speedie/Documentation/Errors.md

 Yeah... that.
-LITERALLY 1/4 of the code.
+LITERALLY 1/3 of the code.
 Are you starting to feel it now Mr Krabs?
 Are ya?
 Are ya?
 Mr Krabs?

-You might be wondering, why I didn't "`log.fatal`", well... because `log.fatal` only calls "`log.print(msg);os.Exit(1)`", so its just printing.
+You might be wondering, why I didn't replace "`log.fatal`", well... because `log.fatal` only calls "`log.print(msg);os.Exit(1)`", so its just printing.

 Turns out that Speedie apps do the same thing, on exit.
 Once the speedie app exits, if `stderr` contains errors, the errors are logged to the console, with an error number of -1.
 So it is literally the same thing... just happens without me even needing to say it.

 Speedie really is remarkably expressive and well-designed.

+### Python Comparison

+Python overall is a minimal language, much like speedie in that way.
+But Speedie's error handling is unmatched.

+    filename = 'John.txt'
+    try:
+        with open(filename) as f_obj:
+            contents = f_obj.read()
+    except FileNotFoundError:
+        msg = "Sorry, the file "+ filename + "does not exist." print(msg) # Sorry, the file John.txt does not exist.

+In Speedie:

+    || filename = "John.txt"
+    || f_obj = filename.file
+    || contents = f_obj.readall(false) // 'false' here disables treating missing files as empty files

+Speedie's version is simpler.
+In fact, here we can rely on Speedie already printing good error messages.
+If you run this code, you should see this:

+`error: File doesn't exist when open '/Users/theodore/John.txt'.
+1 issue found.
+`

+Well, what about recursive symlink errors or file-busy errors?
+The filesystem has about 50 errors, and expecting the programmer to know the names of all of them is impossible.
+All you want is "what was the error name, and did it fail".

+Speedie give you that.
+The python code (copied from a popular website on the 1st page of google-search) doesn't.
+If it fails for any other reason than "file not found"... this code fails to give the correct error message.
+So speedie is better, again.